famoser/docs/docs/code/coding.md

 # Clean code

-The single most important guideline is each part of the software should have a single, minimal purpose.
+The most important guideline is that each part of the software should have a single, minimal purpose.
 This documents code by the name its method is given, prevents the need for global state, leads to a single source of truth, ensures each loop only does one thing and only a single expression per line is used.

-you are doing it wrong if statements are complicated, methods long & nested, names complicated and ambiguous or changes need to be made at multiple locations for a single requirement change. you are doing it wrong if you would be doing it different if you could rewrite it from scratch.
+you are doing it wrong if statements are complicated, methods long & nested, names complicated and ambiguous or changes need to be made at multiple locations for a single requirement change. you are doing it wrong if you would be doing it differently if you could rewrite it from scratch.

 you are doing it right if each line of code is at its single perfect location.